27 Eco-Friendly Kid's Stocking Filler Ideas On A Budget

 You can combine them with a conditioner bar, but if you’re still using liquid, make sure its silicone-free.

-Conventional crayons are pretty bad for the environment because they are made from fossil fuel derivatives and tallow (animal fat).
+Art supplies make great stocking fillers.
+Unfortunately, conventional crayons are bad for the environment because they are made from fossil fuel derivatives and tallow (animal fat).
 Crayola is pretty secretive about its ingredients, only revealing that they are not vegan.
+Luckily there are plant-based alternatives now, but it can be hard to find them.

 a sustainable pencil case made from recycled plastic